christoforos-nikolaou/BC205/Exercise_FASTA.md

 2. Choose a sequence from the database at random.
 3. Modify the chosen sequence with a limited number of substitutions, insertions or deletions but **not rearrangements**.
 4. Implement a simplified version of the FastA algorithm using:
    a. a simple score of +1/0 for word matches/mismatches

    b. k=10 as the length of the matched word

    c. n=20 as the number of the n highest scoring pairs

-   d. g=5 as the maximum gap size before joining regions, accounting for a gap penalty of -1 for each gapped nucleotid
+   d. g=5 as the maximum gap size before joining regions, accounting for a gap penalty of -1 for each gapped nucleotide

    e.
 Final outputs will consist of the the simple joined sequences with scores equalling the sum of scores (including gap penalties)